vic-torr/machines-monitor/README.md

 c)

-A simpler implementation, but less scalable and works mostly to local network: the monitor machine update the machines periodically by a poll.
-To each machine, is executed a bash script which connects by ssh, execute each command and retrieve a txt report file with each one of them.
-After get all files, a parse must be done, and then updating the DB.
+A simpler implementation, but less scalable and works mostly to the local network: the monitor machine updates the machines periodically by a poll.
+To each machine, is executed a bash script that connects by ssh, executes each command, and retrieves a CSV report file with each one of them.
+After getting all files, a parse must be done and then updating the DB.

-The pooling background process it can be implemented by the following commands:
+The pooling background process can be implemented by the following commands:

 ## Local network machines:
-The list of current machines connected at local network can be retrieved by:
+The list of current machines connected to the local network can be retrieved by:
 ```
 arp -vn
 ```